 Information for the HCAHPS report is gathered from patient satisfaction surveys that ask patients to report how frequently something occurred using "always," "usually," "sometimes," or "never."
 These same surveys are used by hospitals throughout the United States and help facilitate honest comparisons.

 Working together as a team, our nursing staff and physicians strive to provide exceptional, high-quality care.
 Communication with patients and family members is a cornerstone of this care.

-Adirondack Health is accredited by the American Osteopathic Association, demonstrating the health system's commitment to patient safety and quality patient care.
+Adirondack Health is accredited by the Accreditation Commission for Health Care, Inc. (ACHC), demonstrating the health system's commitment to patient safety and quality patient care.

 Every three years a survey is conducted to ensure AMC is maintaining a high level of quality and safety standards.
-Most recently, securing HFAP re-accreditation in 2021 is evidence of Adirondack Health's continuing commitment to maintaining the highest standards of patient care.
-Because it is founded in the Medicare Conditions of Participation for Hospitals, HFAP accreditation also helps assure compliance with governmental regulations.
+Most recently, securing re-accreditation in 2023 is evidence of Adirondack Health's continuing commitment to maintaining the highest standards of patient care.
+Because it is founded in the Medicare Conditions of Participation for Hospitals, ACHC accreditation also helps assure compliance with governmental regulations.

 In addition to receiving accreditation for Adirondack Health’s Acute Care Hospital, the Total Joint Replacement Program has also received special certification by ACHC.
 According to ACHC: